proycon/flat/README.rst

   installation
 * Displays and retains document structure (divisions, paragraphs, sentence, lists, etc)
 * Support for corrections, of text or linguistic annotations, and alternative annotations.
 Corrections are never mere substitutes, originals are always preserved!
-* Spelling corrections such, runons and splits, insertions and deletions are supported.
+* Spelling corrections for runons, splits, insertions and deletions are supported.
 * Supports FoLiA Set Definitions
 * Supports Token Annotation and Span Annotation